coleww/twitter_bot_generator/README.md

 all kinds of issues in the thing to the upper right! => comment on something if it sounds cool to u

-To run ALLLLLL the tests:

-    bundle exec rake && bundle exec ruby test/generated_default_bot.rb && bundle exec ruby test/generated_streaming_bot.rb && bundle exec ruby test/generated_userstream_bot.rb

-If someone could figure out how to get rake to run each of those things, but re-load the generated bot each time, but without changing the generated bot to use "load", that would be rad.